peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 An array of primitives,
 each of which holds the vertices that make up that primitive.
 If this mesh holds triangles, each primitive will contain three vertices; if lines, two; and if points, one.
-Each vertex is an at least 3-element array containing that vertex's X, Y, and Z coordinates, in that order.
+Each vertex is an array containing that vertex's coordinates (for example, if the attribute holds 3 elements per value, the coordinates are X, Y, and Z coordinates, in that order).
 (Type: Array.&lt;Array.&lt;number>>)

+<a name='H3DU.MeshBuffer.lineLoopIndices'></a>
+### (static) H3DU.MeshBuffer.lineLoopIndices(vertexCount)

+Creates an array of vertex indices corresponding to triangles that make up a line loop, a series of vertices that make up a connected line segment path, with the last point also connected to the first.

+#### Parameters

+* `vertexCount` (Type: number)<br>Number of vertices that make up the line loop.

+#### Return Value

+Array of vertex indices corresponding to line segments that make up the line loop.
+Every two indices in the array is a separate line segment.
+Returns an empty array if 'vertexCount' is less than 2.
+(Type: Array.&lt;number>)

+#### Examples

+The following example sets appropriate indices for a mesh buffer with vertices ordered in line loop vertex order.

+    mesh.setIndices(
+    MeshBuffer.lineLoopIndices(mesh.vertexCount())
+    .map(x=>mesh.getIndex(x)));

+<a name='H3DU.MeshBuffer.lineStripIndices'></a>
+### (static) H3DU.MeshBuffer.lineStripIndices(vertexCount)

+Creates an array of vertex indices corresponding to triangles that make up a line strip, a series of vertices that make up a connected line segment path.

+#### Parameters

+* `vertexCount` (Type: number)<br>Number of vertices that make up the line loop.

+#### Return Value

+Array of vertex indices corresponding to line segments that make up the line strip.
+Every two indices in the array is a separate line segment.
+Returns an empty array if 'vertexCount' is less than 2.
+(Type: Array.&lt;number>)

+#### Examples

+The following example sets appropriate indices for a mesh buffer with vertices ordered in line strip vertex order.

+    mesh.setIndices(
+    MeshBuffer.lineStripIndices(mesh.vertexCount())
+    .map(x=>mesh.getIndex(x)));

 <a name='H3DU.MeshBuffer_merge'></a>
 ### H3DU.MeshBuffer#merge(other)